smourier/WebView2Aot/README.md

 ## ScriptHostObjectWebView2 sample

-A sample that demonstrates how to add a host object to the WebView2 scripting context, always in AOT context:
+A sample that demonstrates how to add a host object to the WebView2 scripting context, always with AOT publishing:

 <img width="740" height="400" alt="image" src="https://github.com/user-attachments/assets/c983d80a-bfa6-413b-ab54-6d7473543245" />